-a) With a hard-bullet structure, any cash flow requirement that is not met at the maturity date will trigger an immediate default of the notes, posing the highest risk of loss to the investors if the issuer is not a going-concern.
-The cover pool in hard-bullet structures will typically consist of a higher share of liquid assets, also implying higher costs of carry to the issuer.

-b) Soft-bullet structures allow for an extension period (i.e. 12. months) from the maturity date and prolong the final maturity in order to allow the manager of the covered bond program (i.e. the trustee in the case of an issuer default) to collect further installments and manage more efficiently the sale of cover assets, thereby reducing the risk of inefficient monetization and "fire-sale", and thus of losses to the investors.
+- a.
+With a hard-bullet structure, any unmet cash flow requirement at maturity results in an immediate default of the notes, posing the highest risk of loss to investors if the issuer is not a going-concern.
+The cover pool in hard-bullet structures will typically consist of a higher share of liquid assets, also implying higher costs of carry to the issuer. - b.
+Soft-bullet structures permit an extension period (typically 12 months) beyond the maturity date, extending the final maturity.
+This allows the covered bond program manager (or the trustee in case of issuer default) to collect further installments and manage the sale of cover assets more efficiently, reducing the risk of inefficient monetization, "fire-sale", and potential losses to investors.

-c) Conditional pass through (CPT) structures are designed such that, if the notes cannot be serviced and repaid as of the predefined schedule, then the final maturity date will be determined by the longest-lived assets of the cover pool, including potential work-outs.
+c.
+Conditional pass through ("CPT") structures are designed such that, if the notes cannot be serviced and repaid as of the predefined schedule, then the final maturity date will be determined by the longest-lived assets of the cover pool, including potential workouts.
 Investors will be allocated pro-rata the available proceeds from the cover assets.
-In our opinion, CPT structures can efficiently mitigate refinancing risk, as the possibility of an event of default due to asset-liability mismatches and a failure of principal repayment is completely eliminated.
-However, we note that CPT structures introduce "extension risk" to investors.
+In our opinion, CPT structures can efficiently mitigate refinancing risk, as the possibility of an event of default due to asset-liability mismatches and a failure of principal repayment is completely mitigated.